New diesel scandal? German officials investigate Audi

 Volkswagen admitted in 2015 that it had fitted as many as 11 million diesel vehicles worldwide with software that could cheat emissions tests, triggering a scandal that continues to reverberate through the group.

--- Stephanie Halasz contributed to this article
+-- Stephanie Halasz and Chris Liakos contributed to this article.